teroka/ucarp-mvip/README.md

 ### Usage

+First enable the `ucarp-mvip` from `/etc/defaults/ucarp-mvip`.
-Configure your carp interfaces in `/etc/network/interfaces` as such:
+Then configure your carp interfaces in `/etc/network/interfaces` as such:

 ```
   iface eth0:carp0 inet static